Zichene/ECSE-444---Final-Project/WiFi_Receiver_Board/README.md

 # DOCUMENTATION

-This is the main file to be placed in the STMCube32IDE project on the RECEIVING BOARD (B-L4S5I-IOT01A).
+This is the main file to be placed in the STMCube32IDE example Wi-Fi project on the RECEIVING BOARD (B-L4S5I-IOT01A).

 ## FUNCTIONALITY
 - On startup, the receiving board connects to a network with credentials `ssid, password, ecn` stored in code.
 Modify them if your network changes.